Thursday, July 5, 2007

 "Halt" (2001-ongoing)

 My performance series Halt (2001-ongoing) deals with our at times damaging ways of being in the world.
-Some of our actions seem to be very considerate, prolific, and seminal, yet they are not.
+Some of it we are aware of, some of it we are not.
 And even what is being done with the best intentions can end up in a disaster.
-As well, what’s good for an individual must not be beneficial for the society as a whole.
-So what makes our doing valuable or sustainable then?
+On top of it, what’s good for an individual must not be beneficial for the society as a whole.
+So what is it that makes our doing valuable to the larger purpose of all or, as it has become prominent to ask, sustainable?

-“Halt” is a performance project that comes with the winking of an eye.
-We all know the metaphor of cutting oneself off the branch one sits on which we understand to be a popular expression for counterproductive behavior and doing against better knowledge.
-Seeing an artist performing the sawing for real, induces humor in such a kind of action; and it is humor what makes a disastrous, traumatizing way of being in the world bearable; empathic, and affectionately absurd.
+“Halt” is a performance project that comes with the wink of an eye.
+We all know the metaphor of cutting oneself off the branch one sits on, which we understand to be a popular expression for counterproductive behavior and doing against better knowledge.
+Seeing an artist performing the self-destructive behavior for real, induces humor in such a kind of action; and it is humor what makes the traumatizing way of being in the world bearable and affectionately absurd.

 Richard Jochum